- 🧰 DNS configuration

 You can now link your custom domain to the platform to personalize your Sessions Workspace account.
 Remember, the process requires you to have a domain purchased and already set up.

-👉 How to add and configure a custom domain (CNAME)
+👉 How to set up a custom domain (CNAME)

-- Go to My Profile (lower left corner).
+- Go to your Profile (lower left corner).

 - From the table, copy the CNAME value and go to your DNS settings page.